Trenda-Software/vlife-be-node/readme.md

     $ docker exec -it <container name / ID> /bin/bash --> be sure that the container distro has the bash binaries (e.g. node-alpine does not have it, it uses ash shell)

-# attach the container input/output to a terminal
+## attach the container input/output to a terminal

     $ docker attach <container name / ID>

+# Deploy with Elastic Beanstalk

+# Deploy with Serverless AWS Lambda